 There are different types of production companies that pursue different workflows.
-That workflows broadly define every business aspect, including customer acquisition, production planning, technological process, and, for sure, its automation.
+That workflows broadly define every business aspect, including customer acquisition, production planning, technological production process, and, for sure, its automation.
 As so, the specific workflow will affect the tools the company will need to implement to achieve the productivity boost, increase sales, and eliminate inefficiencies.
 In this article, we will talk about significant production workflow types and how to use this information to choose the right business automation software.

 Intro: make to stock vs make to order